 Provides information on a variety of issues relevant to TBI, including Information Sheets and Rehab Tip Sheets, which are available for download on issues including: Changes in Emotions Following TBI, Cognitive Difficulties, Management of Behavioral Problems, Post Traumatic Seizures, Wheelchair Positioning, and more.
 The UAB Home-Based Cognitive Stimulation Program is available for free at this website and provides activities designed to assist the individual in recovery of their thinking skills following brain injury.
 Caregiver’s Guide to Self-Health is an interactive program designed to empower caregivers with techniques to help improve their health and quality of life by solving problems and reducing stress.

-Traumatic Brain Injury National Resource Directory
+Traumatic Brain Injury National Resource Center

 The Virginia Commonwealth University website provides practical information for professionals, persons with brain injury and their families, friends and caregivers.
 Free resources available for download include newsletter articles on topics ranging from “What Happens to Relationships After Brain Injury”, “Strategies for Remembering Names”, “Understanding Your Emotions”, and “Managing Stress Effectively After TBI”.